imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Resources/Obsidian implementation.md

 ### Step 5: Review Regularly

-* **Review on Schedule**: Review your processes periodically, monthly, or whenever you've completed the current non-working processes.
+* **Behavior review**: Check the `review working processes.base` table to see which processes you are consistently applying.
+Read the full documentation of processes with the `detail` property checked, and set the status of processes you are not applying to `not working`.
+* **Outcome review**: Check the `outcome review.base` table to compare each domain's outcome with the processes linked to it.
+This helps you evaluate whether your current actions are aligned with the lagging indicator you set for each domain.
 * **Postpone if Needed**: If a review is completed before the scheduled time, update the next review date accordingly.

-### Step 6: Track Your Progress and Performance

-* **Use Performance Metrics**: Check the performance sections, such as the level system or radar chart, to see your progress over time.
-* **Identify Gaps**: Look for areas needing improvement and adjust to fill any identified gaps.

-### Step 7: Repeat the Cycle
+### Step 6: Repeat the Cycle

-After tracking your performance, go back to Step 3 and repeat the process continuously to maintain progress.
+After reviewing, go back to Step 3 and repeat the process continuously to maintain progress.